mvreisg/gamebase-backend/README.md

 - Make sure you have Redis installed.
 - Make sure you have Composer installed globally and configured in the PATH environment.
 - Clone the project.

-Make sure you have a `.env` file in the root directory with the values specified in `.env.example`.
+- Make sure to create a `.env` file in the root directory with the values specified in `.env.example`.

 <hr/>